wp-plugins/responsive-column-widgets/readme.txt

 <h4>Features</h4>
 * **Displays widgets in clolums** - the main feature of this plugin.
 * **Set Number of Columns per Row** - flexibily set numbers of clolumns in each row.
 * **Responsive Design** - when the browser width is less than 600 px, it automatically adjusts the layout.
+This is for tablet and mobile visitors.
 * **Upto 12 columns** - for example, if you have 24 registered widgets, you can displays 12 items in two rows.
 * **Work in Posts/Pages** - with the shortcode, you can embed the responsive widgets in post and pages.
 * **PHP code and Shortcode** - use them to display the widgtes in thene template or in posts/pages.